 Eating disorders, including anorexia nervosa, bulimia nervosa, and binge eating disorder, are psychological disorders that involve extreme disturbances in eating behaviour.

-You can be rest assured that at Skooc, you and your family are in good hands.
+You can rest assured that at Skooc, you and your family are in good hands.

 Keep a lookout for some of the following signs of an eating disorder in your teenager: